rubenbase/rubackgen/README.md

 # Backend Boilerplate

-Fast and scalable backend for Nodejs, Graphql and Postgres projects.
+Fast and scalable backend for Nodejs and Graphql projects.
+Supports SQL and NoSQL databases, in this case it is made for PostgreSQL.

 Done:
 - Register